This post may contain affiliate links.

 Were Travel Vaccinations Cheaper in Kuala Lumpur?

-It was cheaper than Australia!
+It was cheaper than Australia.
 It’s hard to say based on only 2 vaccinations, but these are the figures I have.
+Please note that these costs were from quite a few years ago and prices have probably changed.

 Typhoid Vaccination in Australia $36.50 ( cost of vaccination only from QLD pathology, your doctor will probably charge you extra for sticking the needle in)

-Typhoid Vaccination in Malaysia $25 AU ( they did charge me a 20 ringgit consultation fee, $6 AU)
+Typhoid Vaccination in Malaysia $25 AU (they did charge me a 20 ringgit consultation fee, $6 AU but that was for 3 of us, not each, later in Vietnam, they asked for this fee per person))

 I don’t have the exact price for a tetanus vaccination in Australia, in Kuala Lumpur it was $25 AU.
 A friend told me she paid $65 recently, but that’s 2nd hand information, prices vary along with how much your GP thinks he should be paid.